ZhianMai/My-LeetCode-Solution/README.md

 ### DP
 <hr />

+Dynamic programming is the most difficult part in all categories because:
+- the dimension of memo may be hard to decide;
+- the transition equation is hard to deduct.

+For DP memo, it can be:
+- constant number of variable, like fibo number, maximum subarray.
+And this is usually the optimal solution, which can downgrade to a 1D array.
+- 1D array, like jump game, maximum sum of ascending subsequence.
+And some 1D array is the optimal solution of 2D array, like min edit distance.
+- 2D array, like minimum cost cutting stick, knapsack problem.

+The transition equation, or how to fill-in the memo, it can be:
+- For constant number of variable memo:
+  - One iteration, like fibo number, maximum subarray, O(n) time;
+- For 1D array memo:
+  - One iteration.
+Usually this solution can optimize to constant number of variable, O(n) time.
+  - Look back all previous record, like maximum sum of ascending subsequence and min cut to palidrome dictionary, O(n^2) time.
+  - Look back some valid previous record, like jump game and max product of cutting rope, O(n^2) or O(n * k) time, where k depends on the problem.
+- For 2D array(m * n) memo:
+  - One iteration, where calculating dp[i][j] requires to look back fixed-number of record.
+Usually these solutions can optimize to constant number of 1D array, like min edit distance and moving a robot, O(n * m) time.
+  - Two iteration, where calculating dp[i][j] requires to look back multiple previous record, like min cost cutting stick and stone game, O(n* m * k) time, where k depends on the problem.

 #### DP/MinimumCostCuttingStick.java
   :link:[link](DP/MinimumCostCuttingStick.java)
 - This should be considred one of the most difficult problems in DP problem set!
 The main logic code has only 15 lines, but the comments are twice of it.